arieftb/tb-note-learning/README.md

 ## Features

+- User authentication with registration and login functionality
+- Protected routes for secure access to authenticated pages
 - Create notes with title and body content through a dedicated Add Note page
 - View detailed information for individual notes
 - Archive and unarchive notes for better organization
 - Dedicated page for archived notes for better separation of concerns
+- Theme switching functionality for a better user experience
+- Internationalization with translation support
+- Loading indicators for improved user feedback during operations
 - Improved navigation between different sections of the application
-- Enhanced search functionality with URL-based parameters and persistent search state
+- Enhanced search functionality with URL-based parameters and a persistent search state
-- 404 Not Found page for better error handling of undefined routes
+- 404 page for better error handling of undefined routes
 - Responsive design for various screen sizes
 - Clean architecture implementation with separation of concerns